Gabor Somorjai Lauded For Research Accomplishments

 A banking group in Spain has awarded nearly $550,000 to University of California, Berkeley, chemistry professor Gabor A. Somorjai “for his pioneering experimental and conceptual contributions to the understanding of surface chemistry and catalysis at a microscopic and molecular level.”

-The prize is the 2010 Frontiers of Knowledge Award in Basic Sciences given out by the science-promoting arm of Banco Bilbao Vizcaya Argentaria (BBVA).
+The prize is the 2010 Frontiers of Knowledge Award in Basic Sciences, given out by the science-promoting arm of Banco Bilbao Vizcaya Argentaria.

 For more than 40 years, Somorjai has been uncovering subtle and long-hidden physical and chemical details of solid surfaces and of thin layers of molecules that form an interface with such surfaces.
 By developing novel surface-science instruments and methods for using them, he and his research group have helped drive understanding of surface-mediated chemical reactivity to the atomic level.

 This broad collection of research techniques has been used to elucidate chemical reaction pathways that underlie surface catalysis.
-The methods have also led to more efficient and more selective catalysts for fuel production and pollution abatement; the advancement of microelectronics and data-storage technologies; and basic understanding of chemical processes occurring on biological surfaces.
+The methods have also led to more efficient and more selective catalysts for fuel production and pollution abatement, to the advancement of microelectronics and data-storage technologies, and to basic understanding of chemical processes occurring on biological surfaces.

-"This honor is quite prestigious and it is very befitting that it be given to Somorjai, an outstanding and deserving awardee," says Harvard University chemistry professor Hongkun Park, a member of the prize-awarding jury.
-Park adds that Somorjai's contributions to surface chemistry are crucially important to many pressing technical issues of global importance including energy production and conversion, clean water, and green chemistry.
+“This honor is quite prestigious, and it is very befitting that it be given to Somorjai, an outstanding and deserving awardee,” says Harvard University chemistry professor Hongkun Park, a member of the prize-awarding jury.
+Park adds that Somorjai’s contributions to surface chemistry are crucial to many pressing technical issues of global importance including energy production and conversion, clean water, and green chemistry.

-This year marks just the third time that BBVA is recognizing scientists with its Frontiers of Knowledge Awards.
-In addition to the basic sciences category, which includes physics, chemistry, and mathematics, the foundation also honors researchers for work in information and communication technologies and climate change.

-Previous winners in the basic sciences category include, in 2009, Stanford University chemist Richard N. Zare and University of Maryland physicist Michael E. Fisher; and in 2008, physicists Ignacio Cirac of the Max Planck Institute for Quantum Optics in Garching, Germany, and Peter Zoller of the University of Innsbruck, Austria.

 Join the conversation